Aleks2580/restaurant-management-software/README.md

 #### *Today's Bookings*:
 Provides a list of upcoming reservations for the day.
 Waiters can refer to this list to anticipate the arrival of reserved guests and provide timely service.

+## Deployment
+RMS is deployed and accessible as a Minimal Viable Product (MVP) at the following URL: [https://restaurant-management-software.onrender.com](https://restaurant-management-software.onrender.com)

+To explore the MVP, you can use the following login credentials:
+- Manager's Password: 123456
+- Waiter's Password: 111111

+Please note that this is a simplified version of the software, and additional features and improvements are under development.